KARNATISAITHARUN/documentation/policies/spl.md

 ### WHEN Tagging Directives

 Describes the effects of transformers.
 For example, a base64 encoder generates encoded data.
-The Security Policy Language allows arbitrary tags to be added or removed as a result of a transformation.
+The Policy Language allows arbitrary tags to be added or removed as a result of a transformation.
 So

 ```
 WHEN TRANSFORM base64 => DATA +encoded